 Keto and Sodium

-On the keto diet, it’s important to get much more sodium than you normally would on a carb-full diet.
+On the keto diet, it’s important to get much more sodium than you usually would on a carb-full diet.

-Normally, your body breaks down carbs into glucose which is then moved into the bloodstream and then moved again by the pancreas into cells so that it can be utilized for energy.
+Typically, your body breaks down carbs into glucose, which is then moved into the bloodstream and then moved again by the pancreas into cells so that it can be utilized for energy.

-If your body is used to consuming carbs (especially those from processed grains and white sugar), you’ll find that insulin is always present in the bloodstream due to the continuous flow of glucose.
+If your body is used to consuming carbs, you’ll find that insulin is always present in the bloodstream due to the continuous flow of glucose.

-when you cut carbs, you’ll more than likely experience a drop in insulin levels, and consequently, a drop in sodium levels since sodium is being expelled at a much higher rate.
+When you cut carbs, you’ll more than likely experience a drop in insulin levels.
+Consequently, a drop in sodium levels since sodium is being expelled at a much higher rate.